Dingyang-Zuo-1158919/MSA_Project/README.md

 - **Homepage:** Displays a slideshow of scenic images using React Slick for a visually appealing presentation.
 - **Sceneries Page:** Lists various scenic images with pagination, searching, and sorting functionalities.
 - **About Page:** Provides detailed information about a specific scenery, including operations for Update, Delete, and Collect.
+- **Upload Page:** Provides detailed information about a specific scenery, including operations for Update, Delete, and Collect.
 - **User Authentication:** Includes login and registration functionalities with authentication tokens stored securely.
 Implemented user authentication and authorization using ASP.NET Identity and JWT tokens.
 - **API Endpoints**: Created CRUD operations for managing sceneries and collections.
 - **Database Integration**: Utilized Entity Framework Core with SQL Server for database operations.